lemuelpjr/css-animations/README.md

-A set of CSS3 animations.
+A collection of CSS3 animations I use for testing new interactive features.